paulhenry46/revising-stuffs-CMS/README.md

 - Tailwind CSS with DaisyUI components
 - Laravel Livewire
 - Alpine.js
-- Vanilla JS for the flashcard Quiz and Learn Mode

 ## Security
 If you discover a security vulnerability within RSCMS, please send an e-mail to Paulhenry via [paulhenry@paulhenry.eu](mailto:paulhenry@paulhenry.eu).
 All security vulnerabilities will be promptly addressed.